Partnering with Small Businesses

-In accordance with U.S. government procurement contract requirements, we are committed to providing opportunities for small business concerns to participate in procurement opportunities to the maximum extent, and to facilitating business opportunities by making small business concerns’ company information available to our internal purchasers.
+In accordance with U.S. government procurement contract requirements, we are committed to providing opportunities for small businesses to participate in procurement opportunities to the maximum extent, and to facilitating business opportunities by making small businesses’ company information available to our internal purchasers.

 Self-certifying your company as a small business concern is permissible except for HUBZone small business concerns, which require certification by the SBA.